How to submit an abstract for WOHC 2022? Download the guidelines

 - Vector-borne diseases

-- Digital-aided events based syndromic and genomics surveillance
+- Digital-aided events based on syndromic and genomics surveillance

 Vaccines and Therapeutics for Emerging Infections